Skip to main content

 • For imported badges, the original source platform cannot be reached, or has marked the badge as revoked.

 The checklist will tell you which item failed and why.
-If something does not look right, contact the issuer first.
-They can correct the badge or re-issue it if needed.

 Tip: If you believe your badge has failed verification incorrectly, contact us at [email protected] and we will help.